Caltrain Centralized Equipment Maintenance and Operations Facility: History

 Planning for CEMOF started in the late 1980s under Caltrans; up to that point, light maintenance was being performed at yards in San Francisco and San Jose, and heavier maintenance required transporting equipment to Roseville, a trip that took two days each way.
 The only maintenance pit was in San Jose, just a single car length long.
 All locomotive maintenance was performed in Oakland, and wheels were resurfaced at an Amtrak shop in Wilmington, Delaware.
 Consolidating operations into a single facility was estimated to reduce annual costs by $425,000 to $530,000 for transportation.

-Work on the USD $140 million project began in October 2004, with USD $105.8 million coming from federal funding and USD $8.2 million from state funding.
+Work on the US$140 million project began in October 2004, with US$105.8 million coming from federal funding and US$8.2 million from state funding.
 The construction phase of the facility lasted approximately three years; preliminary work completed in 2005 included relocation of existing rail lines and utilities, a 1800 ft wall to attenuate construction noise, and a tunnel to link the maintenance facilities with the east yard.
 Work on the new buildings and facilities began in summer 2005.
 On September 29, 2007, Caltrain held a grand opening ceremony.
 The first shift of maintenance and operations crew did not move into the new shop until October 21, followed by the second and third shifts in November.
 The last component of this yard, the fueling storage and station, was completed in Spring 2008.

-To accommodate maintenance requirements for the new Stadler KISS electric multiple units (EMUs) being procured as part of the electrification of Caltrain project, CEMOF was modified starting in 2019.
-Modifications included the extension of the existing Service and Inspection Pit, allowing the underside of a six-car EMU train to be inspected without repositioning; adding moveable platforms inside the shop for inspection and maintenance of roof-mounted equipment; adding pantograph inspection cameras to inspect each car at least once a day; and building a temporary storage facility for EMU parts while the current warehouse is occupied by parts for the diesel-based fleet.
+To accommodate maintenance requirements for the new Stadler KISS electric multiple units (EMUs) being procured as part of the Caltrain Modernization Program, CEMOF was modified starting in 2019.
+Modifications included the extension of the existing Service and Inspection Pit, allowing the underside of a seven-car EMU train to be inspected without repositioning; adding moveable platforms inside the shop for inspection and maintenance of roof-mounted equipment; adding pantograph inspection cameras to inspect each car at least once a day; and building a temporary storage facility for EMU parts while the current warehouse is occupied by parts for the diesel-based fleet.